Felicia Day: Geek & Sundry

-In March 2012, Day announced that she would be launching a premium YouTube channel, "Geek & Sundry," on April 2.

-Geek and Sundry took over production of The Guild for Season 6.
-Day hosts several shows on Geek & Sundry, most notably The Flog, Vaginal Fantasy, Felicia's Ark, and Co-Optitude (which co-stars Felicia's brother Ryon Day.)
+In March 2012, Day announced that she would be launching a premium YouTube channel, "Geek & Sundry", on April 2.
+Geek & Sundry took over production of The Guild for Season 6.
+Day hosted several shows on Geek & Sundry, most notably The Flog, Vaginal Fantasy, Felicia's Ark, and Co-Optitude (which co-stars Felicia's brother Ryon Day.)

-In 2012 Day created the web series Tabletop with Wil Wheaton.
+In 2012, Day created the web series Tabletop with Wil Wheaton.
 She was an executive producer for the series and appeared regularly as a guest.
-In the same vein, in 2015 she suggested to the original cast of Critical Role to begin streaming their tabletop home game as a show.
+In the same vein, in 2015, she suggested to the original cast of Critical Role to begin streaming their tabletop home game as a show.
+In 2013, Geek & Sundry and Atlas Games worked together to release a promotional pack for the card game Gloom for TableTop Day 2013 with a Felicia Day, Guild Goddess card.

 In August 2014, Geek and Sundry was acquired by Legendary to produce content alongside of Chris Hardwick's Nerdist Industries, with Day retaining creative control.
+On January 11, 2016, Chinese conglomerate Wanda Group announced that it concluded an agreement with shareholders to acquire Legendary Entertainment for $3.5 billion.
+In 2016, Day left Geek & Sundry after growing "fatigued in a less creative, more managerial role in the company".
+Day said "I gave it my heart and my soul.
+When I realized I had given as much as I could, I needed to move on".